 Question: Is the produce sold at the Market organically grown?

-Answer: The Market's farmers use a variety of sustainable practices.
-Although none currently are Certified Organic, many grow their crops in accordance with organic standards or without using any conventional pesticides or herbicides.
-Others don't use pesticides or herbicides of any kind--even those approved for use in organic agriculture.
+Answer: The Market's farmers use a variety of sustainable practices, including organic certification.
+Most grow their crops without using synthetic pesticides and/or herbicides.
 Some use limited conventional practices, like using non-organic seed, fertilizers or soil-starting mixes.
 We like to talk about our gardens, and we are committed to growing healthy food for you, so we'll do our best to answer your questions--please ask!